Bangladesh

 • Festivals: Bangladesh is a country of festivals.
 Pohela Boishakh, the Bengali New Year, is the most widely celebrated festival, marked by colorful processions, music, and traditional foods.
 Eid al-Fitr and Eid al-Adha are significant Islamic holidays celebrated with great enthusiasm.
 Durga Puja is the most important Hindu festival, celebrated with grandeur in the country’s temples and Hindu communities.

-Reas Also: Italy
+Reas Also: Bahamas

 3. Languages Spoken in Bangladesh